a3xrfgb/A.T.H.E.N.A/README.md

 ## Overview

-A.T.H.E.N.A is a cross-platform desktop AI chat application that runs entirely on your local machine.
-It connects to any OpenAI-compatible local inference server (LM Studio, Ollama, etc.) and keeps your conversations, documents, and data fully under your control — no cloud required, no telemetry, no subscriptions.
+A.T.H.E.N.A is a cross-platform desktop AI chat application that runs entirely on your local machine. keeps your conversations, documents, and data fully under your control — no cloud required, no telemetry, no subscriptions.

 The frontend is built with React 19 + TypeScript + Tailwind CSS, the backend shell is Rust via Tauri 2, and state is managed with Zustand.
 The UI features a dark-first violet aesthetic with smooth Framer Motion animations.